quidprobros/worth-the-weight/readme.md

 # PHASE 2

 # docker
+- [ ] use multi-stage builds to for creating images for dev and prod
+- [ ] where is tracy bar??
+- [ ] make sure read/write permissions in place for backend/appcache
+- [ ] "php artisan config:cache figure out"
+- [ ] should node_modules be included or excluded?
 - [ ] Sort this database confusion out
   - [ ] run database boostrap after build and store db in named volume
   - [ ]